dominicmeddick/bookmark_manager/README.md

 As a time-pressed user
 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+As a time-pressed user
+So that I can save a website
+I want to add a bookmark to Bookmark Manager

 ```
 ![alt text](https://github.com/dominicmeddick/bookmark_manager/blob/main/images/Domain%20Model.png)